Setagaya

-Setagaya (世田谷区, Setagaya-ku) is a special ward in Tokyo, Japan.
+Setagaya (世田谷区, Setagaya-ku) is a special ward in the Tokyo Metropolis in Japan.
 It is also the name of a neighborhood and administrative district within the ward.
-The ward calls itself Setagaya City in English.
 Its official bird is the azure-winged magpie, its flower is the fringed orchid, and its tree is the Zelkova serrata.

 Setagaya has the largest population and second-largest area (after Ōta) of Tokyo's special wards.
-As of January 1, 2020, the ward has an estimated population of 939,099, and a population density of 16,177 persons per square kilometre with the total area of 58.06 km2.
+As of July 1, 2023, the ward has an estimated population of 940,071, and a population density of 16,194 persons per km2 with the total area of 58.06 km2.

+Life expectancy

+As of 2023, the female life expectancy in Setagaya is 88.9 years.

 Geography

 Setagaya is located at the southwestern corner of the Tokyo's special wards and the Tama River separates the boundary between Tokyo Metropolis and Kanagawa Prefecture.

 Residential population is among the highest in Tokyo as there are many residential neighbourhoods within Setagaya.
 Setagaya is served by various rail services providing frequent two- to three-minute headway rush-hour services to the busiest train terminals of Shinjuku and Shibuya as well as through service trains which continue travelling on to the Tokyo Metro lines providing direct access to the central commercial and business districts.
 Most rail lines run parallel from east to west and there are no north to south rail services within Setagaya, except for Setagaya Line light rail.

 The ward is divided into five districts.
 These are Setagaya, Kitazawa, Tamagawa, Kinuta and Karasuyama.
 The main ward office and municipal assembly (city hall) is located in Setagaya District, but other districts also have their own branch ward offices as a part of the administrative structure.
 Each branch office provides almost identical services as the main office, but does not provide the services related to municipal assembly.

 Most of the land is in the Musashino Tableland.
 The parts along the Tama River to the south are comparatively low-lying.